Program Educational Objectives (PEOs):

 Program Objective 4

-- An ability to apply knowledge of computing, mathematical foundations, algorithmic principles, and computer science and engineering theory in the modeling and design of computer-based systems to real-world problems (fundamental engineering analysis skills).
+An ability to apply knowledge of computing, mathematical foundations, algorithmic principles, and civil engineering theory in design of computer-based systems to real-world problems

-- An ability to design and conduct experiments, as well as to analyze and interpret data (information retrieval skills).
+The ability to practice civil engineering using up-to-date techniques, skills, and tools as a result of life-long learning ability to design and conduct experiments, as well as to analyze and interpret data.

-- An ability to design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs, within realistic constraints such as economic, environmental, social, political, health and safety, manufacturability, and sustainability (creative skills).
+An ability to design, implement, and evaluate a field program to meet desired needs, within realistic constraints such as economic, environmental, social, political, health and safety, manufacturability, and sustainability.

-- An ability to analyze a problem, and identify, formulate and use the appropriate computing and engineering requirements for obtaining its solution (engineering problem solving skills).
+An ability to analyze a problem, and identify, formulate and use the appropriate computing and civil engineering requirements for obtaining its solution.

-- An understanding of professional, ethical, legal, security and social issues and responsibilities (professional integrity).
+An understanding of professional, ethical, legal, security and social issues and responsibilities.

-- An ability to communicate effectively, both in writing and orally (speaking / writing skills).
+An ability to communicate effectively, both in writing and orally

-- The broad education necessary to analyze the local and global impact of computing and engineering solutions on individuals, organizations, and society (engineering impact assessment skills).
+The broad education necessary to analyze the local and global impact of computing and engineering solutions on individuals, organizations, and society.

-- Recognition of the need for, and an ability to engage in continuing professional development and life-long learning (continuing education awareness).
+A Recognition of the need for, and an ability to engage in continuing professional development and life-long learning.

-- An ability to use current techniques, skills, and tools necessary for computing and engineering practice (practical engineering analysis skills).
+An ability to use current techniques, skills, and tools necessary for computing and engineering practice.

-- An ability to apply design and development principles in the construction of software and hardware systems of varying complexity (software hardware interface).
+An ability to apply design and development principles in the construction of Civil Engineering of varying complexity.

-- An ability to recognize the importance of professional development by pursuing postgraduate studies or face competitive examinations that offer challenging and rewarding careers in computing (successful career and immediate employment).
+An ability to recognize the importance of civil Engineering professional development by pursuing postgraduate studies or face competitive examinations that offer challenging and rewarding careers in computing.